sci-visus/OpenVisus/README.md

 REM *** only python 3.6/3.7 64 bit are supported ***
 set PYTHON_EXECUTABLE=c:\Python37\python.exe

-REM add --use-pyqt if you want to use PyQt5 instead of C++ Qt5 (needed if you are going to mix Python and C++ Gui components)
+REM add "--use-pyqt" if you want to use PyQt5 instead of C++ Qt5 (needed if you are going to mix Python and C++ Gui components)
-%PYTHON_EXECUTABLE% .\configure.py
+%PYTHON_EXECUTABLE% -m OpenVisus configure

 set PYTHONPATH=%cd%;%PYTHONPATH%